timvink/mkdocs-print-site-plugin/docs/how-to/cover_page.md

     <h2>This is my custom print cover page</h2>
     ```

-As an example, have a look at the default [cover_page.tpl](https://github.com/timvink/mkdocs-print-site-plugin/tree/master/mkdocs_print_site_plugin/templates/cover_page.tpl).
+To get you started have a look at the default [cover_page.tpl](https://github.com/timvink/mkdocs-print-site-plugin/tree/master/mkdocs_print_site_plugin/templates/cover_page.tpl).

 ## Adding images